 When the question does turn to features, Simplenote focuses on the basics like tagging and search to help users find historical entries.
 Notes can be exported into a variety of document types.
 Syncing is completely free and with such strong parent support in WordPress founder, Automattic, that there is plenty of reason to believe Simplenote will be around for years to come.

 Notion is less a note-taking app as it is a note-taking experience.
 Unlike most apps on this list, Notion is an all-in-one workspace where notes are just one piece of the pie.
-Notion can do everything from a checklist to supporting more than 30 different media type uploads.
+Notion can do everything from a checklist to supporting more than 30 different media type uploads and Notion templates.
 Where Notion separates itself is the addition of a Kanban board for organization and collaborative work, a calendar, spreadsheets, databases and more.

 Notion is really trying to be a one-size-fits-all experience.
 Judging from user feedback, it works extremely well.
 Even with all of its features, Notion still manages to keep a clutter-free interface that allows you to focus on the work.
 Drag-and-drop allows you to easily outline ideas and then rearrange them in any order.
 All of this plus so much more is available across Mac, Windows, Android, iOS and the web.

 Another option that often works in Evernote and OneNote shadows, Standard Notes is a smart option for anyone valuing privacy.
 Featuring end-to-end encryption.
 The open-source nature of Standard Notes has made it hugely popular in note-taking circles.
 With markdown support, Standard Notes is powerful while maintaining a simplified interface that focuses on writing.
 The app also prides itself on taking up less user resources (think RAM) than its competitors.